A gallery model for affine flag varieties via chimney retractions: A recursive description of shadows

 In the following lemma we prove a more general version of the assertion of Corollary~\ref{cor:WeylPolytope}.
 As we will not use it in its full generality we will not formally introduce some of the notions used in the proof, but refer the reader to \cite{GraeberSchwer} instead.

 \begin{lemma} Let $\lambda \in R^\vee$ and let $\phi$ be any orientation (not just one induced by a chimney).
 Then $ \Sh_\phi(\lambda) \subseteq \Conv(\sW \cdot \lambda).$ That is, the shadow of a coroot lattice element $\lambda$ with respect to any orientation is contained in the $\lambda$-Weyl polytope. \end{lemma} \begin{proof} The shadow with respect to the trivial positive orientation contains (by definition) the end-vertices of all folded galleries of a fixed type.
-One can show that these end-vertices are just those elements $\nu$ of the coroot lattice that are smaller than the dominant image $\lambda^+$ of $\lambda$ under the $\sW$-action, i.e. all $\nu\leq \lambda^+$ in dominance order.
+One can show that these end-vertices are just those elements $\nu$ of the coroot lattice whose dominant image $\nu^+$ under the $\sW$-action is smaller than $\lambda^+$, i.e. all $\nu$ such that $\nu^+ \leq \lambda^+$ in dominance order.
 This follows from the fact that Bruhat order on group elements (corresponding to all the end-alcoves of folded galleries of a fixed type) restricts to dominance order on vertices.
-But the condition $\nu\leq \lambda^+$ in dominance order is the same as taking the convex hull of $\sW\cdot\lambda$ as shown in, for instance, Lemma 3.5 of~\cite{HitzelThesis}.
+But the condition $\nu^+ \leq \lambda^+$ in dominance order is the same as taking the convex hull of $\sW\cdot\lambda$ as shown in, for instance, Lemma 3.5 of~\cite{HitzelThesis}.
 Any vertex shadow is a subset of the trivial positive shadow and hence a subset of the $\lambda$-Weyl polytope. \end{proof}